utdemir/nix-tree/README.md

-  --version                Show the nix-tree version --derivation             Operate on the store derivation rather than its outputs --impure                 Allow access to mutable paths and repositories -h,--help                Show this help text
+  --version                Show the nix-tree version --derivation             Operate on the store derivation rather than its outputs --impure                 Allow access to mutable paths and repositories --dot                    Print the dependency graph in dot format -h,--help                Show this help text

 Keybindings: